The Capabilities Approach

 Here’s the ten central capabilities that Nussbaum argued “a decent political order must secure to all citizens” (p.
 33-34) at least at threshold level:

-1. Life
+- Life

-Being able to move freely from place to place; to be secure against violent assault, including sexual assault and domestic violence; having opportunities for sexual satisfaction and choice in matters of reproduction.
+Being able to move freely from place to place; to be secure against violent assault, including sexual assault and domestic violence; having opportunities for sexual satisfaction and choice in matters of reproduction.- Sense, imagination and thought

 Being able to use the senses, to imagine, think and reason–to do these things in a “truly human” way, a way informed and cultivated by an adequate education, including, but by no means limited to literacy and basic mathematical and scientific training.
 Being able to use imagination and thought in connection with experiencing and producing works and events of one’s own choice, religious, literary, musical and so forth.
 Being able to use one’s mind in ways protected by gurantees of freedom of expression with respect to both political and artistic speech, and freedom of religious exercise.
-Being able to have pleasurable experiences and to avoid nonbeneficial pain.
+Being able to have pleasurable experiences and to avoid nonbeneficial pain.- Emotions

 (A).
 Being able to live with and toward others, to recognize and show concern for other human beings, to engage in various forms of social interactions; to be able to imagine the situation of another.
 (Protecting this capability means protecting institutions that constitute and nourish such forms of affiliation, and also protecting the freedom of assembly and political speech.)
 (B).
 Having the social basis of self-respect and nonhumiliation; being able to be treated as a dignified being whose worth is equal to that of others.
-This entails provisions of nondiscrimination of the basis of race, sex, sexual orientation, ethnicity, caste, religion and national origin.
+This entails provisions of nondiscrimination of the basis of race, sex, sexual orientation, ethnicity, caste, religion and national origin.- Other species

-Being able to laugh, to play, and to enjoy recreational activities.
+Being able to laugh, to play, and to enjoy recreational activities.- Control over one’s environment

 (A) Political.
 Being able to participate effectively in political choices that govern one’s life; having the right of political participation; protections of free speech and association.
 (B) Material.
 Being able to hold property (both land and movable goods.), having property rights on an equal basis with others; having the right to seek employment on an equal basis with others; having the freedom from unwarranted search and seizure.
 In work, being able to work as a human being, exercising practical reason and entering into meaningful relationships of mutual recognition with other workers.